 In 2014, RealTime returned to the GT class with the Acura TLX-GT.
 The car made a mid-season debut at Mid-Ohio Sports Car Course with Cunningham behind the wheel.
 A two-car TLX-GT program was launched in 2015 and newcomer Ryan Eversley paired with Cunningham.
 Eversley scored the first race victory for the TLX-GT at the Grand Prix of St. Petersburg.
 The 2016 season was the last for the TLX-GT.
 Eversley scored a pair of wins at Road America, including a one-two finish with Cunningham, who then immediately made the decision to cease his professional road racing career.

-At the close of the 2016 season, RealTime Racing has earned a record 88 race victories on 27 different tracks in World Challenge competition.
+Since 1993 RealTime Racing has earned a record 101 race victories on 28 different tracks in World Challenge competition.
 Those victories are shared over three categories (GT, GTS and Touring Car) in 12 various car models, with 17 different drivers.